VijayAE1203/VijayAE1203Projects/README.md

-- 👋 Hi, I’m Vijay Lakshmanan
+- 👋 Hi, This is Vijay Lakshmanan
 - 👀 I have a Master's in Automotive Engineering and I am currently working as a Test Engineer for John Deere
-- 🌱 I’m currently learning software development and trying to implement them in a few projects that would help me develop my skills & knowledge
-- 🌱 I'm posting my projects in Github to store them securely
+- 🌱 I’m interested in this field and I do some personal projects for fun and learning which I will be uploading here
-- 🌱 I'm uploading each project as a subfolder.
-Each project would have its own README that would atleast give a high-level detail on what the project is aiming to achieve
+- 🌱 Each project will be under a subfolder and will have its own README that will give a high-level overview on what the project is aiming to achieve
 - 📫 If you have any questions, you can reach me at vjlatchu@gmail.com
-- ⚡ Fun fact: I can mess up multiple things simultaneously!
+- ⚡ Fun fact about me: I drive a Camry like its a Supra!